iotaledger/firefly/README.md

 ## About

 Firefly is IOTA's new official wallet for Chrysalis.
-It is currently in public beta.

 ## Installation